Relevance to our business

 At least 90% complete At least 60% complete Less than 60% complete

-The employment rate for people with disabilities temporarily decreased due to a change in policy toward measures that place more emphasis on post-recruitment retention and an increase in the number of retiring employees.
+The employment rate for people with disabilities temporarily decreased due to an increase in the number of retiring employees and a change in policy toward measures that place more emphasis on post-recruitment retention.

 * FDM: Fuji Diversity Management

-We recognize that the Groupwide efforts we have carried out so far in our diversity management practices have been inadequate.
-To address this issue, we set the following goals for FY2021.
+We recognize that the Group-wide efforts we have carried out so far in our DE&I management practices have been inadequate.
+To address this issue, we set the following goals for FY2022.

 - Encourage diverse work styles